Algebraic geometry of discrete interventional models: Final Remarks

 \section{Final Remarks}

 Over the last twenty years, the algebra and geometry of DAG models has been studied extensively \cite{DSS08,GMS06,GSS05,HS14,KRS19}.
-In this article we summarized and highlighted the previous contributions in this growing body of work, while also generalizing these contributions to interventional staged tree models.
+In this article we summarized and highlighted the previous contributions in this growing body of work, while also generalizing these contributions to interventional staged tree models and consequently interventional discrete DAG models.
 In view of the increasing use of interventional DAG models in numerous algorithms for causal structure learning \cite{KJSB19,So19,WSYU17,YKU18}, we provide in this section possible directions for future work from both the statistical and algebraic perspectives.